 - Equipment is purchased which will reduce farm greenhouse gas emissions and reduce the need for chemical inputs.

-- A vineyard or commercial orchard increases the diversity of the sward through the introduction of grazing or local wild plants suitable for pollinators and a new mowing regime.
+- A vineyard or commercial orchard increases the diversity of the sward through the introduction of grazing or local wild plants suitable for pollinators.

 - Advice and support is given to enhance soil carbon on an arable farm.

 - A cluster group is supported to develop a landscape plan which improves the viability of their businesses, restores a mixed farm landscape and allows diversification to sustainable tourism enterprises and access.

 - Infrastructure to support mob gazing for a beef herd is provided to increase soil carbon and biodiversity.

 - A series of farm walks across a cluster of farms provides new access opportunities, links to the rights of way network and interprets farming and the natural and historic features encountered enroute.
 Engagement with representatives of underrepresented audiences in nearby cities leads to a project in which people can overcome barriers to access and engagement in the AONB and a programme of activities is devised and delivered to increase confidence to explore the landscape, including guided events.

 - The restoration of chalk grassland using species rich green hay from donor sites.